Skip to main content

 2.2 - Unrepresented Respondents ("Pro se" Appearances)

-(a) Generally — An individual in proceedings may represent themselves before the Board.
+An individual in proceedings may represent himself or herself before the Board.

 Individuals may choose to be represented by a practitioner of record for their proceedings before the Board or to receive document assistance from a practitioner.
 See Chapter 2.1 (Representation and Appearances Generally).
 Due to the complexity of the immigration and nationality laws, the Board recommends that those who can obtain professional representation from a practitioner of record or document assistance from a practitioner do so.
 Note that document assistance before the Board from a practitioner is limited to cases that originate in the immigration court.
 The Board does not accept limited appearances for document assistance in cases arising from a DHS decision.
 See Chapter 2.1(c)(3) (Limited Appearances for Document Assistance Only Permitted in Cases that Originated in the Immigration Court).

-(c) Address Obligations — Whether represented or not, all respondents in proceedings before the Board must notify the Board within 5 business days of any change of address.
+Whether represented or not, all aliens in proceedings before the Board must notify the Board within 5 business days of any change of address.
 See 8 C.F.R. § 1003.38(e).
 In all instances, the Board sends communications to the last properly provided address.
-If a respondent fails to keep address information up to date, the Board may treat that failure as abandonment of the respondent’s appeal or motion.
+If an alien fails to keep address information up to date, the Board may treat that failure as abandonment of the alien’s appeal or motion.

-(1) Form EOIR‑33/BIA — Changes of address must be made only on Form EOIR‑33/BIA.
-Unless the respondent is detained, no other means of notification is acceptable.
+(1) Form EOIR‑33/BIA - Changes of address must be made in writing and only on Form EOIR‑33/BIA.
+Unless the alien is detained, no other means of notification is acceptable.
 Changes communicated through motion papers, correspondence, telephone calls, applications for relief, or other means will not be recognized, and the address information on record will not be changed.
 For information on obtaining or reproducing Form EOIR‑33/BIA, see Chapter 12 (Forms) and Appendix D (Forms).

-(3) Motions — The Board recommends that a respondent file a Change of Address Form (Form EOIR‑33/BIA) whenever filing a motion to reopen, a motion to reconsider, or a motion to recalendar.
-This will ensure that the Board has the respondent’s current address when it adjudicates the motion.
+(3) Motions - The Board recommends that an alien file a Change of Address Form (Form EOIR‑33/BIA) whenever filing a motion to reopen, a motion to reconsider, or a motion to recalendar.
+This will ensure that the Board has the alien’s current address when it adjudicates the motion.

-(4) Federal court remands — When the Board is notified of a federal court remand, the Board relies on the address for the respondent that was last provided to the Board.
-To ensure that the Board has the most current address, respondents are encouraged to file a Change of Address Form (Form EOIR‑33/BIA) with the Board whenever a federal court remands their case to the Board.
+(4) Federal court remands - When the Board is notified of a federal court remand, the Board relies on the address for the alien that was last provided to the Board.
+To ensure that the Board has the most current address, aliens are encouraged to file a Change of Address Form (Form EOIR‑33/BIA) with the Board whenever a federal court remands his or her case to the Board.

-(1) While detained — In recognition of the unique address problems of detained persons and to help ensure that the Board’s records remain current, the Board recommends that detained persons notify the Board of their transfer from one facility or institution to another.
-Whenever possible, a detained respondent should report their transfer on the Change of Address Form (Form EOIR‑33/BIA).
+(1) While detained - In recognition of the unique address problems of detained persons and to help ensure that the Board’s records remain current, the Board recommends that detained persons notify the Board of their transfer from one facility or institution to another.
+Whenever possible, a detained alien should report his or her transfer on the Change of Address Form (Form EOIR‑33/BIA).
 See subsection (c), above.

-(2) When released — DHS is responsible for notifying the Board when a respondent is released from custody.
+(2) When released - DHS is responsible for notifying the Board when an alien is released from custody.
 8 C.F.R. § 1003.19(g).
-Nonetheless, the respondent should file a Change of Address Form (Form EOIR‑33/BIA) with the Board to ensure that the Board’s records are current.
+Nonetheless, the alien should file a Change of Address Form (Form EOIR‑33/BIA) with the Board to ensure that the Board’s records are current.